srikanth-narayanan/Traffic-Sign-Classifier/README.md

 -> ![Introduction][image0] <-

-This project builds a Traffic sign recognition classifier that is based on the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+This project builds a Traffic sign recognition classifier to identify German traffic sign.
 In this project a [LeNet-5](http://yann.lecun.com/exdb/lenet/)  architecture propsed by Yann LeCun.
 This architecture is a conventional neural netwrok that was designed to recogonise the hand written visual patterns from the image with minimal preprocessing.

 -> ![LeNet][image] <-

 Source: http://yann.lecun.com/exdb/publis/pdf/lecun-98.pdf
 ---

-the implemetnation of Traffic sign classifier based on the LeNet architecure which is a convolution neural network.
 The following steps are used to create the classfier, pipeline and training process.

 - Load the data.
 - Understanding and Visualising the data.